nicoladebbia/CredLink/PROJECT-IDENTITY.md

 **Reasoning:**

-The project has extensive commercial infrastructure already in place:
-- Pricing tiers and business model designed
-- Legal contracts and SLAs prepared
-- Enterprise architecture planned
-- Commercial positioning throughout codebase

-This indicates the intent is to build a real business, not just research.
-The commitment is to build a production-ready C2PA platform over 18-30 months, acquire real customers, and generate revenue.
+We are committed to building a production-ready C2PA content authenticity platform that serves real customers and generates revenue.
+This is an 18-30 month journey to build a world-class product with measured performance, real customer validation, and proven value.

+We will not cut corners.
+We will build properly, measure everything, and earn customer trust through demonstrated excellence.

 **Next steps based on choice:**

 1. Keep pricing structure (mark as "planned, not available yet")
-2. Keep legal/contracts (will need when customers arrive)
+2. Keep legal/contracts (will need when customers come)
 3. Update README: "In Development - Production timeline: 6-12 months"
 4. Remove all "production ready" false claims
 5. Create COMMERCIAL-ROADMAP.md